Step 1: Plan the Area

 Then decide if there will be power at the site, it is always cheaper to have a powered controller as the solenoid valves are a lot cheaper, half the cost in the 25mm size.

-Then with the knowledge of how many valves you want to operate, battery or mains powered, indoor or outdoor, wifi cloud based and what sensors and features you might need.
-The below are the main options we see in domestic irrigation systems.
+Then with the knowledge of how many valves you want to operate, battery or mains powered, indoor or outdoor, wifi cloud-based and what sensors and features you might need.
+Below are the main options we see in domestic irrigation systems and have a read of our "How to Choose a Controller" Guide for more information

 Orbit Tap Timer